-The Youth Grant Initiative teaches curious and passionate seventh and eighth graders about community leadership through hands on philanthropy and grant making.
-Program participants create positive change within the community by diving into the world of nonprofit giving and make a difference by awarding community grants.
+The Youth Grant Initiative teaches curious and passionate individuals about community leadership through hands on philanthropy and grant making.
+As a member of the YGI cohort, you will create positive change within the community by diving into the world of nonprofit giving and make a difference by awarding community grants.

-The foundation believes youth have distinct and exceptional insights into the needs of other youth!
-This experience is designed to assist them to use their ideas to create positive change within the community at large.
+We believe you have distinct and exceptional insights into the needs of youth in our community!
+This experience is designed to use your ideas and will have an immediate and meaningful impact within the community.

-The team, made up of 10 – 12 middle school students, awards $5,000 to nonprofit organizations that qualify and apply for the Multnomah Athletic Foundation Community Grant Program.
+The team, made up of 10 – 12 individuals, awards $5,000 to nonprofit organizations that qualify and apply for the Multnomah Athletic Foundation Community Grant Program.

-Team members will meet six times in the fall and meeting topics will include but are not limited to: leadership, understanding of a nonprofit organization, basics of community engagement, grant making process, review of applications and the value of relationships.
+The team will meet seven times in the fall and meeting topics will include but are not limited to: leadership, understanding of a nonprofit organization, basics of community engagement, grant making process, review of applications, and the value of relationships.

 “Thank you for allowing us to grant $5,000 to local nonprofit organizations.”